 Not only that, but you can surface the most relevant and current knowledge since Slack chat happens in real-time and in context.
 By capturing it automatically, there’s less hassle and less time wasted in the post-resolution documentation process.

-No two organizations do intelligent swarming exactly alike, but we can provide some best practices to help you make your implementation a success.
+No two organizations do an Intelligent Swarming method exactly alike, but we can provide some best practices to help you make your implementation a success.

 1. Identify your support workflow

-How will you manage the cases that come in once you adopt intelligent swarming?
+How will you manage the cases that come in once you adopt an Intelligent Swarming structure?
 There’s no one-size-fits-all approach, but we can outline a few options: